Joseph0M/Tassomai-Answer-Lookup/README.md

 ![image](https://user-images.githubusercontent.com/75663305/190911368-87b00333-0a11-4b7c-bc95-619d615dfc7c.png)

 ## Usage
-Run `python3 dist/find/find.exe` in the Command Line to run the program.
+Run `Tassomai Answer lookup.exe` to run the program, or if you are using the source code, Run `v1.2 Source/cli.py`

 Just enter your question in the entry at the top, click find, and the answer should appear below.